YerongAI/Office-Tool/doc/Tips/en-us/Deploy.md

 ### Install

-*Download required files only.
-Fewer data used.*

 The mode allowed you to install, modify and uninstall Office.

-If you are installing Office on a new machine, we recommand you to checked "Install after download".
+For fresh install, we recommand you to checked "Install after download".

 If you have a bad Internet connection, this will take a lot of time.